 You can communicate technical information to nontechnical readers by adjusting the vocabulary, examples, explanations, and level of detail.
 Writing simply so nontechnical readers can understand technical writing does not mean dumbing down the technical writing.
 In this blog, I explain 10 guidelines for writing technical information in plain English so nontechnical writers understand the content, without dumbing down the technical writing.

-The content of business writing is in two levels: a surface level and a deep level.
+The content of technical writing is in two levels: a surface level and a deep level.
 The surface level comprises the words and sentences you use.
 The deep level contains the underlying meaning.
 The following two statements are different in the surface level, but identical in the deep level.

 Version 1: Having been in receipt of the query in response to the April 4 correspondence, herewithin find the requisite exposition of aforementioned appraisement of said holdings.

 Version 2: We received your letter asking about our April 4 letter with the appraisal of your property.
 In this letter, I explain how we arrived at the appraisal value.

 Writing simply and clearly using plain English doesn’t dumb down the writing.
 You can change the surface level of your technical writing so you convey the same deep message using shorter sentences and simple vocabulary with no loss of meaning.
 This article contains technical writing training that will show you how you can write technical writing in plain English so nontechnical readers understand the entire content you want to convey.

 Guideline 1: Understand what the nontechnical reader needs

 The first step in technical writing for nontechnical readers is to decide what these readers want or need.
 Add detail to your technical writing at the level the reader wants or needs.
 These are examples of the levels of technical writing the reader may want or need.

 No detail, only brief summaries of the technical writing